 What’s your next step?

-In this article we have discussed only a few examples of the excellent work opportunities for which knowledge of SQL query language is key.
+In this article, we ‘ve discussed only a few examples of the excellent work opportunities for which knowledge of SQL query language is key.
 It is important to remember that responsibilities and salary vary widely and are dependent upon your experience, company, and technologies.
 One thing remains constant, however: the IT job market, especially in the wide field of data, is very diverse.
 We might say with some confidence, in fact, that when it comes to opportunity, data has something for everyone!
+Start learning SQL today with the SQL Basics online course that is perfect for people with no prior knowledge of computer science or programming concepts.

-*According to US repors (updated 25 July 2017) from PayScale.com
+*According to US reports (updated 25 July 2017) from PayScale.com